jbkroner/TalkTurbo/README.md

 ## Moderation

 All system prompts and messages sent to Turbo are routed through the [OpenAI Moderation Endpoint](https://platform.openai.com/docs/guides/moderation).
-If any of the listed categories return as `true` then the message is not passed along to the gpt model and the user is warned.
+Messages track their own moderation data and you can quickly check a messages moderation status with `message.flagged()`.